Whether you're all about zero-sugar drinks or 120% sweetness with all the toppings, there's a bubble tea brand in Singapore for you.

-This homegrown joint only uses raw sugar in its tea, which means less calories and a more natural taste.
-It’s all about classic flavours and chewy pearls, which is perfect for that post-lunch treat before you trudge back to the office.
+This homegrown joint only uses raw sugar in its tea, which means fewer calories and a more natural taste.
+It’s all about classic flavours and chewy pearls, which are perfect for that post-lunch treat before you trudge back to the office.
 Plus, there’s even a range of herbal teas and cough syrup-infused creations, just in case you need to justify treating yourself when you’re under the weather.

 Say yes to more fruity sips at Partea, which blends black tea and fresh fruit for ice-cold concoctions that beat the heat.
 Besides milk tea and cheese tea, you can also try the recommended rose pu’er fruit tea for a floral treat, or satiate your curiosity by sampling the range of rainbow and sunrise teas.